thuguerre/WebSiteQuickAddingForTodoist/PYTHON_FUNCTIONS_DEPLOYMENT.md

-# Build, package and deploy the project
+# Build, package and deploy the Python project

 By default, a commit on the GitHub repository, in directory `TodoistProxyAPIPython`, will activate an auto-deployment of the Python API to Google Cloud Platform Functions, using GitHub Actions, on an TEST Environment.
 The workflow is run only if a file in the API directory `TodoistProxyAPIPython` is changed (or if the Python GitHub Actions workflow is modified).